• Skip to primary navigation

 Be the first to receive new posts and get access to our Subscribers Only Page.

 Other than your typical salt and pepper, I wasn't sure what to add for seasoning.
-I decided to add a clove of garlic and paprika, which we liked, but I think this is definitely an area where you could add your own touch.
+I decided to add a clove of garlic and paprika, which we liked, but I think this is an area where you could add your own touch.

 Tuna noodle casserole with spoon

 Finally, I used some Italian bread crumbs for a crunchy top to this tuna casserole.
 You could leave them out, or add some cheese to the top for an added flavor and texture boost.
+I've heard of some people using crushed up Ritz crackers or potato chips but I have never tried them.

 Like so many of my recipes, it's all up to you and what you like best.
-Enjoy

 Patti signature